 The Government recognise that access to the internet depends on being able to connect to it, and we are making progress with this problem.
 Superfast broadband, providing downloads of at least 24 megabits per second, is now available to 96% of UK homes.
 Hon.
 Members will have seen that last Sunday we launched the Rural Gigabit Connectivity programme, a £200 million investment that will enable communities that have not previously benefited from broadband to leapfrog to the most advanced fibre technology.
 I hope that will be a solution for colleagues who represent the most rural constituencies.

 I will conclude, in order to give the hon.
 Member for Feltham and Heston an opportunity to respond.
 We all agree that vulnerable customers must not be left behind as digitalisation changes the way we bank and pay for things.
 Of course, part of that is about ensuring that physical banking and cash remain available to people who need it—the Government, regulators and industry are already taking action to ensure this.
 However, it is equally important that we redouble our efforts to ensure that all our constituents benefit from new technology.
-We cannot reverse digital innovation and nor should we, given the benefits they bring to our constituents.
+We cannot reverse digital innovation and nor should we, given the benefits it brings to our constituents.

 I thank the Minister and the shadow Minister for their remarks.
 I also thank the Minister for recognising that this is a confusing time, that the rate of change is faster than we had predicted, and that cash is required.
 He made a very important point on cash being a back-up if a system of technology fails.
 I thank all hon.
 Members who have taken part in the debate, including the hon.
 Member for Hitchin and Harpenden (Bim Afolami), who helped me pitch this subject to the Backbench Business Committee.